lucasengithub/directoabc/readme.md

-# Introducing Directo, the modern way to screen-share.
+# Introducing ONDAPantalla by ONDASystem, the modern way to screen-share.
 So, imagine, you´re in a very important meeting and is your turn to show your work to your team.

 You can do it in two ways.
 The first one could be by sharing a shitty pdf by mail, slack or something.
 The second is by connecting your PC to the screen.